A-Sanil/leetcode-discord-RPC/README.md

 # leetcode-discord-RPC

+# - u run the bat file and it puts you into debugger mode and you can sign into profile after also check using the link http://localhost:9222/json

 # this a fun project im working on to display activity on leetcode on discord

 # also google needs to be run in debugger mode HUGE THING so it keeps track even when not tabbed in !